NattyDuzza/LambdaNotes/03_implementation.md

 #### ConfigCheck

 I decided to implement this function first since it largely affects how the rest of the code runs in this section.
 For efficiency, *config.txt* only includes the fields up to and including *flashcard-queue*, since that is the only field being used in the development of this section.
-In the next sections *config.txt* will grow to accomodate what is needed in those sections.
+In the next sections *config.txt* may grow to accomodate what is needed in those sections.
 To test the config file could be read correctly, I wrote the following:

 ```python
 #in FlashcardFunctions.py